owldance/hootNAS/hoot-os/README.md

     $ sudo build-syshoot.sh <projectname>

 where `projectname` is the name of the subfolder that will be created, this will build the hootOS system in the `projectname/syshoot` directory.
+This script must run on a `jammy` distro.

 ### 2. Building the hootOS iso file